 Reported cases (most recent first)

 - for the appellant in the famous “Twitter Joke Trial” case before Lord Chief Justice, now the leading case on application of s.
-127 of the Communications Act on social media and internet writing.
+127 of the Communications Act to social media and internet publications

 Other experience and credentials

-David helped co-ordinate the defence campaign for Simon Singh in the British Chiropractic Association case which, in turn, led to the successful campaign for the Defamation Act 2013.
+I helped co-ordinate the defence campaign for Simon Singh in the British Chiropractic Association case which, in turn, led to the successful campaign for the Defamation Act 2013.